piecedigital/hypo-challenge/documentation/search-controller.md

 - onChange - handles the `change` event for the main comment input

+- setResultSelection - when the user suggestion module is up/the user is attempting to mention someone, this value indicates who they're selecting with arrow key movement

 - getUsers - fetches user data to the server

 - setData - sets user data fetched from the server